masashitanimura/2.0/pages/api/pullStream.md

   - tcUrl – An RTMP parameter that is essentially acopy of the URI
   - tos – Type of Service network flag
   - ttl – Time To Live network flag
-  - uri – Contains key/value pairs describing thesource stream’s URI
+  - uri – Contains key/value pairs describing the source stream’s URI
     - document – The document name of the source stream
     - documentPath – The document path of the source stream
     - documentWithFullParameters – The document name with parameters of the source stream